rushabhhere/redwood-tutorial-ts/README.md

-# Redwood Tutorial App (TypeScript)
+# Redwood Tutorial App

 This repo represents the state of the app at the interval created during the [Redwood Tutorial](https://redwoodjs.com/tutorial).
-It is meant to be a starting point for those working on the second half of the Tutorial, starting at the [Intermission](https://redwoodjs.com/docs/tutorial/intermission) and wishing to continue with TypeScript.
+It is meant to be a starting point for those working on the second half of the Tutorial, starting at the [Intermission](https://redwoodjs.com/docs/tutorial/intermission).

 This repo contains much more styling than the one we built together in the tutorial, but is functionally identical.